1.0:

 2.1 — Gaius Petronius's satire: 'Satyricon liber' exists along-side: 'The Golden Ass', of the 2nd Century A.D., by the "Algierian" Lucius Apuleius, as seminal texts which satirically portray the social customs and cultures of the regions of the Ancient Mediterranean; possibly, the seat of the Western World's civilisation and, as such, continues to exert relevance to contemporary society through foundational tropes, arch-narratives and crucial symbolism.

-2.2 — Satire is thought to have been developed by the Ancient Greeks, such as by the play-wrights Aristophenes of the "Old Comedy", and Menander of the "New Comedy"; as a means of portraying on stage, the truth of society: to affect a sort of realism for comedy in which the laughter of the audience diminishes the facticity and consequences of the revealed truth, the veritable revelation, as a matter of trivia or a point of which deserves sympathetic understanding to the common experience of limitation and frustration.
+2.2 — Satire is thought to have been developed by the Ancient Greeks, such as by the play-wrights Aristophenes of the "Old Comedy", and Menander of the "New Comedy"; as a means of portraying on stage, the truth of society: to affect a sort of realism for comedy in which the laughter of the audience diminishes the facticity and consequences of the revealed truth, the veritable revelation, as a matter of trivia or a point of which deserves sympathetic understanding to the common experience of limitation and frustration.2.3 — The main inference of the comedic, satirical text is, that beneath the appearance of society exists cultural activities which remain hidden, and which require to be "spelt out" for what those activities represent, viz. brain-washing; exploitation; enslavement.

 2.4 — An unfunny reality emerges when Kate Dolan's film is examined: the point should be made, while satire is often thought of as comical, some satire repesents racism and persecution of various categorisation.